plone/training/docs/mastering-plone/volto_listing_variation.md

 export default TalkListingBlockVariation;
 ```

-This is a very basic block variation.
+This is a basic block variation.
 Block variations can have variations: See {doc}`plone6docs:volto/blocks/extensions` for advanced techniques.